thiyagarajan/AR-Loader/README.markdown

 ## TODO

   - Make more generic, so have smart switching to Ruby and directly support csv, when JRuby and/or Excel not available.

-  - Look to support Open Office.

   - Smart sorting of column processing order ....

     Does not currently ensure mandatory columns (for valid?) processed first.
     Since Product needs saving before associations can be processed, user currently needs to ensure SKU, name, price columns are among first columns

 ## License